Marietha Aucamp, the chief of staff for the mayor of Tshwane, landed the R1.2-million per year job despite not having the required qualifications.

 Her references include the DA’s federal chairperson James Selfe.

 “I have, as per my application, only provided my highest acknowledged qualifications as was submitted to HR on the request of the city manager.
+I have not lied.
+I have not pretend [sic] to have a B Tech qualification because it is simply untrue,” Aucamp said.

 In another letter seen by News24 dated February 9, 2018, city manager Moeketsi Mosola demanded that Aucamp submit her academic qualifications as she had failed to do so.
 This is more than a year after she was employed at a salary of R1 219 663 per annum.